trison/api-intro/README.md

 provide user authentication and error indication.

 ## HTTP
 Sendwithus uses the HTTP request methods PUT, POST, GET and DELETE in its API.
+When you make a request to send or retrieve data with cURL, you need the -X option.
+So your typical cURL command will be:

+`curl -X <request> -u <your API key>: https://api.sendwithus.com/api/v1`

+Below are the requests you can use with Sendwithus:

 * **PUT**: Update your data *eg. change a user's name*
 * **POST**: Create new data *eg.  add a new user*